Misprinted Dimes & Dime Error Coins

 The exact number of no-P dimes produced is unknown, but estimates range from several hundred thousand to over a million.
 This means they're genuinely findable — not extreme rarities — which is part of their appeal.
 Coin roll searching through dimes from the 1982 era still occasionally turns one up.
 In circulated condition, these typically trade for $75–$100.
 Choice uncirculated examples (MS-65 and above) bring $200–$300, and fully struck gems can exceed those figures at auction.

-Shop certified 1982 no mint mark Roosevelt dimes and other major dime errors.
+Shop certified 1982 no mint mark Roosevelt dimes and other major misprinted dimes.

 For missing clad layer dimes, look for coins with an obviously copper or bi-colored appearance.
 A partial missing clad layer will show a section of copper-colored metal on an otherwise normal-appearing coin.
 Full missing clad layer examples are rarer and dramatically more striking — one side will be entirely copper-toned.

 When hunting for doubled dies, focus on the date and LIBERTY on the obverse.
 Even minor doubling can add significant value on key dates.
-A basic 10x loupe and a good printed variety reference are your best tools for this type of search.
+A basic 10x loupe and a good printed variety reference are your best tools for identifying misprinted dimes in this category.

 Frequently Asked Questions